FortAwesome/Security-Docs-and-Attestation/Incident_Response_Policy.md

 ### Goal Statement

-As regards cybersecurity incidents, our focus is on restoring functionality while doing whatever is practical to maintain any available information about the attack.
-However, given the generally very low risk nature of our solution, we will preference restoring functionality and maintaining client commitments first.
+With regard to cybersecurity incidents, our focus is on restoring functionality while doing whatever is practical to maintain any available information about the attack.
+However, given the generally very low risk nature of our solution, we will typically prioritize restoring functionality and maintaining client commitments first.

 ### Background Statement